-The Chair in Finance conducts research in various fields of finance.
+The Chair of Finance conducts research in various fields of finance.
 Much of the research is conducted in behavioral finance, experimental finance and behavioral decision making.
 Members of the chair have recently published in the Journal of Finance, Review of Financial Studies, American Economic Review, Management Science and Review of Finance.
 Close connections exist to the Society for Experimental Finance.

 The chair offers teaching courses in all areas of finance and on all levels.
 These include risk management, financial regulation, corporate finance, the functioning of financial markets (price formation etc.), financial innovation, and of course behavioral and experimental finance.
 All members of the chair regularly supervise bachelor's and master's theses.

 2021-08: New publication in the Journal of Risk & Uncertainty: Zeisberger, S.: "Do people care about loss probabilities?"

 2021-08: New working paper: Borsboom, C., Duxbury, D., & Zeisberger, S.: "Domain-dependent diversification: The influence of gain-loss domain and information aggregation on correlation choice"

 2021-08: New working paper: Borsboom, C. & Füllbrunn, S.: "Stock Price Level Effect"

 2021-08: Sascha Füllbrunn and Wolfgang Luhan successfully applied for an Economics Science Association session at the annual meeting of the Allied Social Science Associations (ASSA) in Boston 2022 (January 7-9).
 The speakers are Ciril Bosch-Rosa, Matteo Ploner, Homa Zarghamee, Sandro Ambuehl and Sascha Füllbrunn.
 The discussants are Georgia Buckle, Bernhard Ganglemair, John Ifcher, Levent Neyse, and Stefan Trautmann.